Chia-Network/climate-token-driver/README.md

   After the type and scope there should be a colon.
   ​
   The "subject" of the commit follows.
 It should be a short indication of the change.
 The commit convention prefers that this is written in the present-imperative tense.

+  ### Branch Layout

+  All pull requests should be made against the `develop` branch.
+Commits to the `main` branch will trigger a release, so the `main` branch is always the code in the latest release.